RajDkJangam/cevoaustralia.github.io/content/post/2018-01-10-EC2-PCID-instance-types.markdown

 It turns out that `PCID`is important in alleviating some of the performance impacts of the KPTI patches, and in preventing one application from killing system performance for all other applications.
-You see, the kernel maintains a Tranlation Lookaside Buffer (TLB), which is kind of like an index for the mappings between kernel and userland memory pages; when a system call crosses that userland/kernel boundary, kernels running on processors without `PCID` support must throw away the TLB and start again, increasing the amount of time it takes to execute frequent operations.
+You see, the kernel maintains a Translation Lookaside Buffer (TLB), which is kind of like an index for the mappings between kernel and userland memory pages; when a system call crosses that userland/kernel boundary, kernels running on processors without `PCID` support must throw away the TLB and start again, increasing the amount of time it takes to execute frequent operations.